 Sunny Side Alpaca Ranch is a breeder of Top Quality Huacaya Alpacas, with Champion Fiber and excellent conformation.
 It is owned and operated by Isabel and Ron Matschkal and visitors are welcome by appointment.
 Sunny Side Alpaca Ranch also offers unique gifts & high-quality, hand-made products available in 22 colors.

-If you are looking for a beautiful arrangements of flowers or a gift for that someone special, visit Jardin Jade Garden Florists on Main Street.
+If you are looking for a beautiful arrangements of flowers or a gift for that someone special, visit Jardin Jade Garden Florist on Main Street.
+Soaps, gourmet food products, home decor items and much more!
+Owner Kerri Albright has new inventory arriving every week!
+And of course, Jade Garden is where you can buy Higginson Tower socks!

-We know we listed Vert Fourchette with the restaurants, but want to remind you that in “The Decadent Market” you can buy Premier Moisson bread, pastries and desserts made on the premises and a whole variety of prepared foods such as chili, soup, stew and much more to take home with you!
-Pick up a bag of coffee, specialty teas, olives or olive oil and all the fixings to prepare a tasty meal.
+We know we listed Vert Fourchette with the restaurants, but want to remind you that in “The Decadent Market” you can find beautiful kitchen accessories and foods to take home — all prepared by the experts in Vert Fourchette’s kitchen, pastries and desserts and a gourmet food products, too!
+Pick up a bag of coffee, specialty teas, olives or olive oil and all the fixings to prepare a delicious meal at home.
 Vert Fourchette is located at 117 Main Street.

 With all this talk about food, we should tell you where you can pick up what you need to cook or bake up a storm!
 Visit Home Hardware (on the corner of Main and High Street at the traffic lights) and you will find a healthy selection of cookware, bakeware, table linens, porcelain, serving dishes and much more!
-Watch for the Paderno Factory Sale signs because when these are posted, there are great deals to be had!
 Of course in a small town like Vankleek Hill, you just know that the hardware store has just about everything.
 From garden tools to electrical supplies, from pet food to birdseed, you will find it all here.
 Owners Raymond and Carole Aubin are always happy to meet with customers whether it is to discuss a new paint colour for your home or a new snowblower (brrr!).
 Vankleek Hill Home Hardware is located at 17 Main Street.
+Home Hardware is open until 6 on weekdays, 5 p.m. on Saturdays and from 11 a.m. to 4 p.m. on Sundays.